icub-tech-iit/icub-forward-kinematics-inspection/dockerfiles/README.md

     ```
 4. Open up the browser and connect to **`localhost:6080`** to get to the workspace desktop GUI.
 5. You can now run the `fkin` executable.
-6. To launch the red-ball test, do:
+6. To launch the red-ball test, make sure that `yarpserver` is running and then do:
    ```console
    cd /robotology-superbuild/src/icub-tests/suites
    robottestingframework-testrunner --verbose --suite demoRedBall-icubSim.xml